-Anderton Gables are experts in the administration of the Party Wall etc. Act 1996.
-Under the Party Wall legislation the person who initiates the work is referred to as the building owner.
-A building owner must consider the impact that planned works may have on any neighbours, and particularly if it is necessary to serve a notice or notices under the Party Wall etc. Act 1996.
-Get these notices wrong and all that follows is invalid – this can prove very costly in terms of delays and legal expenses.
+AG are experts in the administration of the Party Wall etc. Act 1996.
+Under the Party Wall legislation, the person who initiates the work is referred to as the building owner.
+A building owner must consider the impact that planned works may have on any neighbours, and particularly if it is necessary to serve a notice under the Party Wall etc. Act 1996.
+If these notices are issued incorrectly, all that follows is invalid – this can prove very costly in terms of delays and legal expenses.

-As well as works on the party wall itself, excavations to a certain depth within prescribed distances from neighbouring property will also require notification.
+In addition to works on the Party Wall itself, excavations to a certain depth within prescribed distances from neighbouring property will also require notification.

 Under the Party Wall Act the neighbour is termed as the adjoining owner.
-If you have received notification for works under the Party Wall Act or are aware of works that you think might be notifiable, we are able to advise.
+If you have received notification for works under the Party Wall Act or are aware of works that you think might be notifiable, we can advise.

 As the adjoining owner, you are entitled to appoint a Surveyor to protect your interest and in most circumstances, you will not have to pay for the Services of a Surveyor.
 Where a formal Award is required, costs are usually borne by the building owner.